sikopet/blog/README.md

     ###### tag1 [, tag2, tag3, .. , tagN]

 You can have look at blog entries in `publish` directory to get an idea.

+If you reference some code or other files, store them to appropriate directories.